slaclab/nalms/docs/demo.md

 Navigate to [http://localhost:9090](http://localhost:9090) to view the Cruise Control interface and monitors of the Kafka cluster.

-Start the Phoebus alarm server: (Note: launch requires the absolute path for docker volume mount)
+Start the Phoebus alarm server: (Note: launch requires the absolute path of the configuration file for docker volume mount)

 ```